A Trip to Pontevedra

 While OM1 is not marketed as a filmmaking camera, it's a very capable machine for the craft.
 However, you need to understand its weaknesses so that you successfully mitigate them.

-Here's a blog post with all the tips and tricks you need to know for filmmaking with OM1
+Here's a blog post with all the tips and tricks you need to know for filmmaking with OM1.

 Latest Videos